See the Series Introduction for Just Tao It, Part IHERE

 We are living through a crisis of leadership.

-What feels different now is the scale, speed, and amplification of it all.
-Technology multiplies emotional contagion.
+Human history has seen versions of this before.
+What feels different now is the scale and amplification of it all.
 Algorithms reward outrage.
 Performance outruns reflection.
-Certainty spreads faster than wisdom.
+Certainty travels faster than wisdom.
+And now artificial intelligence can manufacture the appearance of brilliance faster than most human beings can finish a cup of coffee.

 I’ve spent more decades in the applied behavioral science field than I care to admit.
 Long enough to watch leadership theories rise and fall.
 Long enough to sit with organizations trying to recover from the damage caused by leaders who confused dominance with strength and performance with wisdom.
 Long enough to watch intelligent human beings become trapped inside systems organized more around fear, image management, and ego protection than learning, trust, accountability, or reality.